BRL-CAD/ova/VM-user-home-files/README-brlcad-development.txt

   $ make >& build.log

-Note that the configure and build steps in a virtual machine can take a long time (config 10 min 26 sec; build: ? minutes on the Windows host where the VM was built), whereas a native build on a modern, quad-core Debian 64-bit host can be done in seven minutes or less.
+Note that the configure and build steps in a virtual machine can take a long time (config 10 min 26 sec; build: 3 hr 12 minutes on the Windows host where the VM was built), whereas a native build on a modern, quad-core Debian 64-bit host can be done in seven minutes or less.

 BRL-CAD Development
 ===================